 The only restaurant on the headlands, Charter House, overlooks the harbor and offers excellent views of the ocean and a delicious meal.

 The Ocean Institute

-The Institute hosts many exhibits, aquariums, and hands-on exploration areas for kids of all ages to learn about marine life and the environment.
+The Ocean Institute is an ocean education organization offering ocean science and maritime history programs for K–12 students and their teachers.
+It hosts many exhibits, aquariums, and hands-on exploration areas for kids of all ages to learn about marine life and the environment.